kchevall/AutoPullTest/README.md

 # AutoPullTest
-AutoPullRequest feature test using child more and more
+AutoPullRequest feature test using child once and for all